Painted Bride Art Center

 The Bride hosted the first national festival on AIDS, Our Living Legacy, and a citywide festival.
 In 1987, the Bride hosted a project called “VOICES OF DISSENT,” an “alternative” celebration of the 200th anniversary of the Constitution.
 The project incorporated contributions from artists and arts organizations from around the city who were dubbed, “progressive cultural organizers.”
 As the project's organizer, Mat Schwarzman, wrote: “Cultural activists must develop new strategies for utilizing their work to build bridges between oppressed communities, between struggles in the past and struggles in the present, and between the actions of individuals and the actions of their society.
 We must work to literally reimage America into a society that can believe in its ability to change.”

 The outside of the former industrial building The Bride is located in is completely covered by Skin of the Bride, a mosaic by Philadelphia artist Isaiah Zagar, which he created between 1991 and 2000 and donated to the center.
 Changes in the economic environment gradually eroded the Bride's ability to maintain programming at the levels offered up to the late 1990s.
 The recession took its toll on private donations, and foundation support became harder to come by as philanthropic priorities shifted away from general operating support.
 In 1999, Gerry Givnish, founder of the Bride retired.
 After a national search, the Bride's board of directors appointed former program director Laurel Raczka as executive director.

 The outside of the former industrial building on 230 Vine Street where The Bride was located for 40 years is completely covered by Skin of the Bride, a mosaic mural by Philadelphia artist Isaiah Zagar, which he created between 1991 and 2000 and donated to the center.
 The mural became a point of contention when the Bride decided to sell the building in 2017.
 The Painted Bride board of directors was looking to sell the building and move on, the neighbors wanted to maintain the zoning code to preserve the area and Friends of Zagar and Philadelphia's Magic Gardens wanted to preserve the mural.
 This led to a lengthy legal battle.
 Since 2018, a number of offers were made by developers, a theatre company, and area businesses.
 Some of the offers included the mural, others destroyed it.
 Then architect and developer Shimi Zakin of Atrium Design Group offered to buy the building and build a 74-unit apartment that would sit on top of the current building, preserving the mural.
 In 2022, the Painted Bride organization sold the building to Atrium Design Group.

+The building at 230 Vine Street was demolished in December 2025.

 Today, the Bride is an innovative, internationally lauded arts institution that remains rooted in its mission and the needs of Philadelphia's creative communities.